This article will help you:

 If a variant's results have both a) a sample size above 30, and b) a chance to outperform of 97.5% or higher, Amplitude considers them significant.

-In our example, we can see the segment of users based in Germany has an excellent chance to outperform the baseline of US-based users:
+In our example, we can see the segment of users based in San Francisco has an excellent chance to outperform the baseline of New York-based users:

 Get more details on how Amplitude calculates chance to outperform and statistical significance.